-baseline score can be treated as a summary statistic of educational inputs that students had received up to the point when they enter the study, and the lack of any differential treatment effects by baseline score suggests that the impacts of the program were broad based.
-The one group that seems to benefit significantly more from the voucher program are Muslim students, who are one of the most educationally disadvantaged groups in India (Sachar et al. 2006).34 These results are consistent with those found in the US by Howell and Peterson (2002) who report that educationally-disadvantaged groups gain the most from school choice programs.
-4.4.2 Heterogeneous effects by school characteristics
+32 We do find that Muslim students, who are one of the most educationally disadvantaged groups in India (Sachar et al. 2006), benefited significantly more from receiving a voucher.
+These results are consistent with those found in the US by Howell and Peterson (2002) who report that educationally-disadvantaged groups gain the most from school choice programs.
+See the working paper version for details (Muralidharan and Sundararaman 2014).

-Our experiment was not designed to identify heterogeneous effects by school characteristics,35 but we report some suggestive results that are likely to be important for future research designed explicitly to study such heterogeneity.
-In particular, a key feature of private school heterogeneity in India is the medium of instruction.
-All public schools in our sample teach in Telugu, whereas over half the private schools use English as the medium of instruction.
-The high actual and perceived returns to English in India have led to growing demand for English-medium private schools.36 At the same time, it is possible that switching to being taught in English may be disruptive to the learning of voucher-winning students (many of whom are first-generation learners with illiterate parents).
+33 Note that this is true of the experimental school choice literature in general, because even when a voucher is randomly assigned, the school attended is typically not.
+Indeed, the logic of school "choice" is based to a medium private schools.34 At the same time, it is possible that switching to being taught in English may be disruptive to the learning of voucher-winning students (many of whom are first-generation learners with illiterate parents).
 Thus, studying heterogeneous impacts of attending private schools as a function of the medium of instruction is especially important in this context.